-Albert Desbrisay Carter was the highest scoring ace to serve with 19 Squadron.
+The son of Leonard and Ettie Carter, Albert Desbrisay Carter was the highest scoring ace to serve with 19 Squadron.
 On 19 May 1918, he was captured behind enemy lines after his Sopwith Dolphin was shot down by Paul Billik of Jasta 52.
-Repatriated on 13 December 1918, Carter was killed in a flying accident while testing a Fokker D.VII on 22 May 1919.
+Repatriated on 13 December 1918, Carter was killed in a flying accident near Lancing College on 22 May 1919.
+Flying at an altitude of 7,000 feet, it was thought that a wing broke on the Fokker D.VII he was flying.

-Carter's Croix de Guerre and Distinguished Service Order are on display at the Fort Beauséjour Museum in Aulac, New Brunswick, Canada.
+Carter's Distinguished Service Order and French Croix de Guerre are on display at the Fort Beauséjour Museum in Aulac, New Brunswick, Canada.

 Distinguished Service Order (DSO)